Skip to content

 pymdownx.emoji.to_png_sprite

 This generator was written to support PNG sprite output for EmojiOne.
-It is expected that this will be used in conjunction with the the official EmojiOne CSS.
+It is expected that this will be used in conjunction with the official EmojiOne CSS.
 You can include the CSS from the CDN in your document.
 The CSS comes in three sizes: 32, 64, 128.
 Make sure to set the correct size in the options to generate the appropriate classes.

 Example CDN for the 2.2.7 version with 64px PNGs: https://cdnjs.cloudflare.com/ajax/libs/emojione/2.2.7/assets/sprites/emojione.sprites.css.